 Driving Lessons Hull

 As a driving instructor in Hull and WORKSOP I will focus your driving lessons to your requirements.
 If you require additional time practising manoeuvres or if you need to gain confidence of just driving round your local roads, I will tailor each of your driving lessons to suit.
 All your lessons are logged and recorded for an up to date review of your progress and can be viewed at the touch of a button.
 We will also send up to date copys directley to your pc on request so you are advised to open a folder on your desk top so you can store and view them at any time and view your progress.
 I will also encourage you to fill your own form in at the end of a lesson to give your opinion of how you are progressing :)

 This also helps you to keep track of how much you are spending and how well you are doing.

 We do encourage out of hours training so if you have a member of family who is willing to take you and it is legal to do so, ie, relevant insurance or off road, then do so and don't worry about them telling you something which could be incorrect, we can always correct small issues on your next lesson.

-With a patient and friendly driving instructor in Hull I am sure that you can learn to drive in a safe and confident manner.
+With a patient and friendly driving instructor in Hull and Worksop I am sure that you can learn to drive in a safe and confident manner.

 - Your car breathes, just like you do and if I was to place a piece of cloth over your nose and mouth then asked you to run, you would find it difficult to breathe !!!
 So does your car if the filter is blocked, so it uses more energy to keep going at a given speed.
 Costing you money "keep the filter clean".